lizzardguki/websocket-ping-py/README.md

 </p>

-In near future i will be building a Node-Red node and push it to NPM.
+This project is using a Node-Red flow as a backend.